-Kansas Substance Abuse Statistics And Addiction Treatment Options
+Kansas Substance Use Statistics And Addiction Treatment Options

 Choosing a comprehensive addiction treatment program in Kansas that provides evidence-based care helps a person to improve their lives and achieve long-lasting sobriety.
 Kansas addiction treatment programs can assist a person through the entire recovery process, from detox to therapy and aftercare support.

-Drug Abuse In Kansas And The Opioid Epidemic
+Drug Use In Kansas And The Opioid Epidemic

 The St. Louis Division of the Drug Enforcement Administration compiled a report on drug trends in the Midwest, including the Kansas City metropolitan area.
 This area includes Overland Park, Kansas City and Olathe.
 The report found that:

 - Black tar heroin is the primary drug threat

 - Supplies of heroin, opiates, and fentanyl continue to increase, as do fentanyl analogues

 - Use of U-47700, or pink, is increasing as a substitute for fentanyl